The Phantom of the Opera (1986 musical): Act I

 Backstage after her triumphant debut, Christine confesses to her friend, Madame Giry's daughter Meg, that her singing has been inspired by an unseen tutor she knows only as the "Angel of Music" ("Angel of Music").
-Raoul visits Christine in her dressing room and the two reminisce about "Angel of Music" stories that her late father used to tell them.
+Raoul visits Christine in her dressing room and the two reminisce about "Angel of Music" stories that her father used to tell them.
 Christine confides that the Angel has visited her and taught her to sing ("Little Lotte").
 Raoul indulges what he assumes are fantasies and insists on taking Christine to dinner.
-When Raoul leaves to fetch his hat, Christine hears the jealous Phantom's voice and entreats him to reveal himself.
-The Phantom obliges by appearing in her mirror ("The Mirror/Angel of Music (Reprise)").
-Christine is hypnotized and irresistibly drawn through the mirror to the Phantom, who leads her down into the shadowy sewers below the Opéra house.
-The two board a small boat and cross a subterranean lake to his secret lair ("The Phantom of the Opera").
+When Raoul leaves to fetch his hat, Christine hears the Phantom's voice and entreats him to reveal himself.
+The Phantom appears in her mirror ("The Mirror/Angel of Music (Reprise)").
+Christine is hypnotized and drawn through the mirror to the Phantom, who leads her into the shadowy sewers below the Opéra house.
+The two board a small boat and cross a subterranean lake to his lair ("The Phantom of the Opera").
 The Phantom explains that he has chosen Christine to sing his musical compositions.
-A mirror reflects an image of her in a wedding dress; when the mirror image spreads its arms towards the real Christine, she faints from shock.
-The Phantom lays her on a bed and covers her tenderly with his cloak ("The Music of the Night").
+A mirror reflects an image of her in a wedding dress; when the mirror image spreads its arms towards the real Christine, she faints.
+The Phantom lays her on a bed and covers her with his cloak ("The Music of the Night").

-As the Phantom is composing music at his organ, Christine awakens to the sound of the monkey music box ("I Remember").
+As the Phantom composes music at his organ, Christine awakens to the sound of the monkey music box ("I Remember").
 She slips behind the Phantom, lifts his mask, and beholds his disfigured face.
 The Phantom rails at her prying, then ruefully expresses his longing to be loved ("Stranger Than You Dreamt It").
 Moved by pity, Christine returns the mask to the Phantom, and he escorts her back above ground.